 Have you visited the school you’re considering applying to ED?

-Do you have a list of “Whys” that line up with what makes this particular school ED worthy (e.g., majors, costs, extracurriculars, location, size, campus culture, etc.)?
+Do you have a list of “Whys” that line up with what makes a particular school ED worthy (e.g., majors, costs, extracurriculars, location, size, campus culture, etc.)?

 Has the school increased or decreased admitted student classes?
-Some schools like George Washington are paring back their admitted classes, while others like Santa Clara are aiming to increase their enrollment, but in particular programs.
+Some schools like George Washington have pared back their admitted classes, while others like Santa Clara are aiming to increase their enrollment, but in particular programs.

 What are the school’s mission priorities and how does it impact early admission options– e.g., public universities with guidelines and percentages?
 How many Out-of-State or In-State students do they accept?

 Can you afford to attend with or without Financial Aid?

 Are you excited and ready to go to college - without second thoughts?